William Hersh, MD, FACMI, FAMIA, FACP Professor and Chair Department of Medical Informatics & Clinical Epidemiology Oregan Health & Science University

-Gurpreet Dhaliwal, MD Clinician-Educator and Professor of Medicine at the University of California San Francisco
+Gurpreet Dhaliwal, MD Clinician-Educator and Professor of Medicine University of California San Francisco

 Dr. Gurpreet Dhaliwal is presently a clinician-educator and Professor of Medicine at the University of California San Francisco.
 He sees patients and teaches medical students and residents in the emergency department, inpatient wards, and outpatient clinic at the San Francisco VA Medical Center.
 He studies, writes, and speaks about how doctors think-how they make diagnoses, how they develop diagnostic expertise, and what motivates them to improve their practice and the systems in which they work.
 Dr. Dhaliwal is a member of the UCSF Academy of Medical Educators and the UCSF Department of Medicine Council of Master Clinicians.
 He has published over 100 articles, has won multiple teaching awards, and has been a visiting professor at multiple universities across the U.S. and in China and Japan.
 In 2012 he was profiled in the New York Times in an article entitled, “Could A Computer Outthink This Doctor?”
 Dr. Dhaliwal currently writes for the Wall Street Journal’s The Experts Health Care Report.
 His latest posts include “Should Patients Record Their Doctors’ Vists?” and “What Doctors Really Want from the Latest Medical Technology.”